History of the Gaelic Athletic Association: Foundation and early history

-The man credited with much of the original impetus for founding the GAA was a Clare man named Michael Cusack.
-Born in 1847, Cusack pursued a career as a teacher at Blackrock College, in Dublin.
-In 1877, set up his own cramming school, the Civil Service Academy, to prepare students for examinations into the British Civil Service.
-"Cusack's Academy," as it was known, and its pupils, did extremely well, resulting in soaring attendance.
-Pupils at the Academy were encouraged to get involved in all forms of physical exercise.
+The man credited with much of the original impetus for founding the GAA was Michael Cusack from County Clare, born in 1847.
+He was a teacher at Blackrock College in Dublin.
+In 1877, he set up his own cramming school, the Civil Service Academy, to prepare students for examinations for the British Civil Service.
+"Cusack's Academy", as it was known, and its pupils, did extremely well, resulting in soaring attendance.
+Pupils at the academy were encouraged to get involved in all forms of physical exercise.
 Cusack was troubled by falling standards in specifically Irish games.

 To remedy this situation, to re-establish the ancient Tailteann Games as an athletics competition with a distinctive Irish flavour, and to re-establish hurling as the national pastime, Cusack met with several other enthusiasts on Saturday, 1 November 1884, in Hayes' Hotel, Thurles, County Tipperary.

 The seven founder members were Cusack, Maurice Davin (who presided), John Wyse Power, John McKay, J. K. Bracken, Joseph O'Ryan and Thomas St. George McCarthy (a District Inspector of the Royal Irish Constabulary based at nearby Templemore).
-Frank Moloney of Nenagh was also later admitted to have been present by Cusack, while the following six names were published as having attended in press reports: William Foley, a Mr. Dwyer, a Mr. Culhane, William Delehunty, John Butler and William Cantwell.
+Frank Moloney of Nenagh was also later admitted by Cusack to have been present, while the following six names were published as having attended in press reports: William Foley, a Mr Dwyer, a Mr Culhane, William Delehunty, John Butler and William Cantwell.
 All six were from Thurles except Foley, who like Davin was from Carrick-on-Suir.